fraserxu/gify-app/README.md

 * ffmpeg
 * graphicsmagick

-You can install them through `homebrew` if you are using a mac
+You can install them through `homebrew` if you are using a mac.

 ## Todo

-* Dispaly converted gif in the page
 * Generate binary file
+* Logo

 ## License